Krazete/azur-paint/README.md

 # Azur Lane Painting Reconstruction

+> Note: The 2024-05-16 update messed everything up.
+Single-layer sprites seem okay, but multi-layer sprites' positioning is all wrong.
+Idk how soon I'll be able to fix it.

 Builds sprites from the jumbled Texture2Ds and Meshes available in the `AssetBundles/painting` folder.
 Also requires the `AssetBundles/dependencies` file.
 These are both located within `Android/data/com.YoStarEN.AzurLane/files`.